Letter from the CEO

 Continued investment in sustainability

 Sustainability is an integral part of the adidas business philosophy.
 We continue to invest in sustainability initiatives and, in 2020, we significantly broadened our range of sustainable products and are ahead of our plan to have virgin polyester removed from our products by 2024.
-As part of our partnership with the environmental organization , we produced 15 million pairs of shoes using recycled plastic waste collected from beaches and coastal regions.
+As part of our partnership with the environmental organization , we produced for the Oceans15 million pairs of shoes using recycled plastic waste collected from beaches and coastal regions.
 We expanded our vegan product offering and completely banned the use of fur.

 At our corporate sites, we operate modern facilities to generate environmentally friendly energy.
 We are also working closely with our suppliers to implement climate and environmental protection measures at their sites.
 Our objective: to reach climate neutrality by 2050, globally.